LeandroS4nt0s/emulators-manager/README.md

 # Emulators Manager
 Boot your Android and IOS emulator in a quick and easy way

-The `emulators-manager` is a tool to manage Android and iOS emulators on macOS systems.
+The `emulators-manager` is a tool to manage Android and iOS emulators on yours systems.

 ## Installation